mayoyoyo/rec-center-monitor/README.md

-# rec-center-monitor

-Rec Center Availability Monitor
+# Rec Center Availability Monitor

 1. install npm
 2. in terminal, navigate to repo and npm install